 We also hope to create a maker space that adults can also access to build things.
 The resource center of STEM Land had a variety of materials, TLM, etc that let us learn concepts that were not understood well enough when context presents itself.
 We are of course open to partnership with other like minded organizations and schools who want to find ways to use the material in their spaces.

 We also have a large library of puzzles that are available to children and adults to checkout and strategy games for children to increase concentration and presence.

-Here is a link of the concept note with more information for those interested.
+Here is a link of the original concept note when STEM land was started.

 STEM Land is open from 9:00 a.m. to 2:00 p.m. on all days.
 If you prefer to see a schedule it is shown below.
 STEM Land is big enough to accommodate a class even if there is already one using it.

 Papert, S. & Harel, I. (1991) Constructionism.
 Ablex Publishing Corporation.

 Aurobindo, S. (1910) The Human Mind, Karmayogin.

 J.S.
 Bruner (1960), The Process of Education, Harvard University Press